Fabio Concato

 Fabio Piccaluga (born 31 May 1953), known professionally as Fabio Concato, is an Italian singer-songwriter.

 Life and career

 Born Fabio Piccaluga in Milan, the son of a jazz musician and a poet, Concato started his career with the cabaret group "I mormoranti", performing at the Derby Club in his hometown.
 He debuted as a singer-songwriter with the album Storie di sempre, which included a minor hit in the form of A Dean Martin.
-Concato's popularity received a big boost in 1982 with the song Una domenica bestiale, which became a major hit in the Italian charts.
+Concato's popularity received a big boost in 1982 with the song "Domenica bestiale", which became a major hit in the Italian charts.

-Other popular songs by Concato include Fiore di maggio, Speriamo che piova, Ti ricordo ancora and 051/222525.
-Concato entered the Sanremo Music Festival twice, in 2001 with Ciao ninìn and in 2007 with Oltre il giardino.
+Other popular songs by Concato include "Fiore di maggio", "Speriamo che piova", "Ti ricordo ancora" and "051/222525".
+Concato entered the Sanremo Music Festival twice, in 2001 with "Ciao ninìn" and in 2007 with "Oltre il giardino".